emqx/cloud-docs/en_US/deployments/Security features and Settings/tls_ssl.md

 # Configure TLS/SSL

 ::: danger
-This feature is not available in free trial and shared deployment
+This feature is not available for free trial and shared deployment.
 :::

 EMQ X Cloud **Dedicated Deployment** provides custom one-way/two-way TLS/SSL configuration, as follows: